Syllabus (Semester 1, 2026)

 - Build a first Shiny app locally

-- Reactive outputs (maps, plots, tables)
+- Wire reactive outputs (maps, plots, tables) to inputs (sliders, dropdowns)

-Key skills: Reactive programming, Shiny fundamentals
+Key skills: Reactive programming, Shiny fundamentals, UI layout

-No lecture.
+ANZAC Day: Monday 27 April 2026, no lecture.
 Labs run as normal.

 Lab activities

-- One-on-one consultations, peer code review
+- One-on-one consultations and peer code review

-- Deployment preparation for shinylive
+- Deployment preparation for shinylive on GitHub Pages

 Lecture topics

-- Multi-page apps (
+- Multi-page apps with

-ui.nav_panel()) - shinylive deployment workflow
+- Final shinylive deployment workflow

 Lab activities